Eleven-Trading/TradeNote/README.md

-<h3 align="center">TradeNote</h3>
+<h2 align="center">TradeNote</h2>
-<h4 align="center">- Open Source Day Trading Journal -</h4>
+<h4 align="center" style='margin-bottom:30px'>- Open Source Trading Journal -</h4>

 # The project
 ## About
-TraderVue and TraderSync are great and very powerful trading journals.
+There are numerous great and very powerful trading journals out there.
 However, most of these tools are very limited in terms of control and customisations (data control, privacy, UI&UX customization, etc.).
-Moreover, I was missing some essential features for improving my day trading, like having a diary.
+Moreover, I was missing some essential features for improving my day trading, like having a diary or taking and annotating screenshots.

 By creating and sharing TradeNote as an open source project, I hope to help other days traders like myself store, discover and recollect trade patterns so they can become and remain consistent and profitable traders.